 - Financial support services provide consultation with financial professionals to address financial questions surrounding budgeting, debt management, tax issues, and more.

-EmployeeConnect is a confidential service that is available by telephone or website 24 hours a day, seven days a week.
-Individuals may access EFAP services by calling 888.628.4824 or online at GuidanceResources.com and entering the following credentials to login:
+These are confidential services that can be available 24 hours a day, 7 days a week.
+Individuals may access Ulliance services by calling 800.448.8326 or online at www.LifeAdvisor.com and entering the following credentials to login:

-Information about the EFAP is provided to students at matriculation and to employees upon employment.
-Additional information about the EFAP is available from Student Affairs at 269.337.6111 or Human Resources at 269.337.6485.
+Information about the EAP is provided to students at matriculation and to employees upon employment.

 Private Practice Counselors